dhis2/training-docs/content/design_for_data_use/tg_legends.md

 STOP - Perform Exercise 1

 1. Show how to use legends in maps
-   1. From the EMIS - Primary school dashboard, open the map "Gross Enrolment in LBS, this year"
+   1. From the Immunization dashboard, open the map “EPI - BCG Coverage by district - last month”
    2. Discuss the legend
    3. Edit the thematic layer and go to the style panel
    4. Discuss the legend options available in this panel